BioMedicalBigDataMiningLab/NEMII/README.md

 - The directory SDNE contains the implementation of network embedding method Structural Deep Network Embedding.

 - NEMII_main.py implements 5-fold CV of NEMII on our dataset.

+Please kindly cite the paper if you use the code or the dataset.